cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - The IBC module on the consumer chain received a packet on a channel owned by the consumer CCV module.
 - Expected postcondition:
   - If the packet is a `VSCPacket`, the `onRecvVSCPacket` method is invoked.
+  - Otherwise, an error acknowledgement is returned.
 - Error condition:
-  - The packet type is unexpected.
+  - None.

 <!-- omit in toc -->
 #### **[CCV-CCF-ACKP.1]**